 2. Measure the distance from the floor to the mid-point of each headlight.
-3. Using the measurements obtained in step 2, make horizontal marks on the aiming surface.
+3. Using the measurements obtained in step 2, make horizontal marks on the aiming surface directly in front of each headlight.
 4. Switch on the lights.
 Make sure the HIGH beam is on.
 DO NOT USE LOW BEAM.
 5. Observe each headlight beam aim.
 Proper aim is when the most intense beam is 5 cm (2 in.) below the horizontal mark on the aiming surface.
-6. To adjust the headlights, remove the front grill and loosen the adjustment screw.
-After proper adjustment is achieved, tighten the cap screw to 60 in.-lb.
+6. To adjust the headlights, remove the grill and loosen the adjustment screw.
+After proper adjustment is achieved, tighten the cap screw to 60 in.-lb (6.8 N·m).

-Fuses and Relays
+Fuses